 - Take at least one small class that will offer you the chance to participate in discussions and get to know a faculty member.

 - Consider the special academic programs with courses open only to freshmen, including Directed Studies and the Freshman Seminar program.
-Be aware that these programs have their own application procedures, and some have application deadlines during the summer.
+Be aware that these programs have their own application procedures and that some have application deadlines during the summer.

-- Keep in mind that freshman year is a time of great transition and uncertain expectations.
+- Keep in mind that your first year is a time of great transition and uncertain expectations.
 Although there are many enticing courses from which to choose, we recommend that you enroll for no more than four or four and one-half course credits in your first term.